wso2/docs-ei/en/streaming-integrator/docs/admin/minimum-ha-deployment.md

     - If you need to run both SP instances in the same host, make sure that you do a port offset to change the default ports in one of the hosts.
 For more information about the default ports, see Configuring Default Ports.

+See below the steps and configuration details need to carry out to configure the HA cluster.

 1 .
 For each node, enter a unique ID for the id property under the wso2.carbon section. (e.g., id: wso2-si).
 This is used to identify each node within a cluster.

 2 .
 To allow the two nodes to use same persistence storage, you need to configure RDBMS persistence configuration under the state.persistence.
-The following is a configuration for db-based file persistence.
+The following is a configuration for db-based file persistence (Persistent configuration).

     - state.persistence:
         enabled: true